kopipejst/bar-graph/readme.md

 - color - bar colors
 - show-values - if false bar values will not be shown
 - show-titles - if false text below bars will not be shown
+- offscreen-content - whether or not to hide the content off screen.
+You should set this to 'true' so users of screen readers can access the data, too.

 Demo
 ----